zeruhur/loner/en/wip/world_builders_guide.md

 **Medieval Fantasy:** *A world where ancient kingdoms clash over divine relics, and magic is feared as much as it is revered.
 The protagonist is a disgraced knight seeking redemption, navigating a land torn between prophecy and political intrigue.
 In Loner, this setting could emphasize honor-bound duels, factional disputes, and moral dilemmas, where every decision shifts the balance of power.*

-**Hard Sci-Fi:** *A distant colony world on the edge of known space, where corporate overlords exploit resources while rogue scientists uncover anomalies in reality itself.
-The protagonist is a former researcher turned fugitive, hunted for what they’ve discovered.
-This setting would lean into resource scarcity, survival mechanics, and existential threats, where the protagonist’s choices determine whether they expose the truth or vanish into the void.*
+**Hard Sci-Fi:** *On a remote colony at the edge of explored space, corporate powers strip the land for profit while rogue scientists stumble upon reality-warping phenomena.
+The protagonist—a former researcher turned fugitive—carries knowledge too dangerous to share and too costly to bury.
+This setting thrives on scarcity, tension, and survival, where every decision edges closer to revelation or oblivion.*

 #### **2\.
 A Central Conflict**